Homes destroyed and residents evacuated in large blaze in Reading

 Residents are being evacuated following a huge fire in Reading which has left more than six homes burning.

-Emergency services were called to Red Cottage Drive in Calcot in the early hours of Friday morning.
+Emergency services were called to Red Cottage Drive in Calcot in the early hours of this morning.

+Thames Valley Police, Royal Berkshire Fire and Rescue Service and South Central Ambulance Service have been working through the night to tackle the blaze and evacuate residents.

-Police have reported no serious injuries at present.
+Police have reported no serious injuries at present but a triage centre has been set up at Calcot Infant School for anyone who has been displaced.

+Thames Valley Police said Red Cottage Road is completely closed at this time.

+More than 50 firefighters were at the scene at the peak of the blaze, Royal Berkshire Fire and Rescue Service (RBFRS) told the BBC.

 People in the surrounding area have been urged to keep their windows and doors closed while the fire services tackle the blaze.